 Earning Income Passively

-It's been over six years since I reinvested my home sale proceeds into real estate crowdfunding, stocks, and municipal bonds.
+It's been over seven years since I reinvested my home sale proceeds into real estate crowdfunding, stocks, and municipal bonds.
 So far, it's been great, despite the pandemic.
 It feels wonderful to earn income 100% passively.
 To have diversified exposure has reduced volatility, which enables me to sleep better at night as a dad and retiree.

 If you can reinvest the proceeds after selling your rental home, you will minimize the regret of selling.
 The key is to find risk-appropriate investments that will hopefully continue to provide you income and a return.